mdn/content/files/en-us/web/html/global_attributes/itemscope/index.md

 **`itemscope`** is a boolean [global attribute](/en-US/docs/Web/HTML/Global_attributes) that defines the scope of associated metadata.
 Specifying the **`itemscope`** attribute for an element creates a new item, which results in a number of name-value pairs that are associated with the element.

-A related attribute, {{htmlattrxref("itemtype")}}, is used to specify the valid URL of a vocabulary (such as [schema.org](https://schema.org/)) that describes the item and its properties context.
+A related attribute, [`itemtype`](/en-US/docs/Web/HTML/Global_attributes/itemtype), is used to specify the valid URL of a vocabulary (such as [schema.org](https://schema.org/)) that describes the item and its properties context.
 In each of the following examples, the vocabulary is from [schema.org](https://schema.org/).

 Every HTML element may have an `itemscope` attribute specified.
 An `itemscope` element that does not have an associated `itemtype` must have an associated `itemref`.